Bonding with your newborn

 - Breastfeed.
 If you chose to breastfeed, your baby will become attached to your smell and touch during feedings.

 - Bottle-feed.
 During bottle feedings, your baby can become acquainted with your smell and touch, as well.

 - Hold your baby, especially skin to skin when you can.

 - Make eye contact with your baby.

-- Respond to your baby when he cries.
+- Respond to your baby when they cry.
 Some people worry about spoiling a baby.
 But you will not spoil your baby with too much attention.

 - Play with your baby.

 - Talk, read, and sing to your baby.
-This helps him become well acquainted with the sound of your voice.
+This helps them become well acquainted with the sound of your voice.